Puzzle Bobble © 1994 Taito Corp.

 Main CPU : Motorola 68000 (@ 12 Mhz), Zilog Z80 (@ 4 Mhz)

 Sound Chips : Yamaha YM2610B (@ 8 Mhz)

 Puzzle Bobble was released in June 1994. it was the first in the hugely successful puzzle series from Taito.

-The game was originally called "Bubble Buster".
+The game was originally called Bubble Buster.
 The Bubble Buster title screen is buried in the game itself.

 This game is known in US as "Bust-A-Move".